Canoe Paddle Guide

 Canoe paddles have a long, rich history in Canada.
 With so many options it can be hard to find the right one for you.
 Using our canoe paddle guide, you can be sure you're set with the right canoe paddle.

-• Beavertail Canoe Paddle
+Canoe Paddle Types

 The Beavertail paddle offers a mix of all styles when it comes to canoe paddles.
 The blade shape is long, but not too narrow, meaning it has the ability to offer solid maneuverability while sterning, as well as still offering a strong stroke.